 First Communion

-If interested in receiving more information about opportunities for Holy Communion among our church’s youth, please reach out to Pastor Jonathan at .
+If interested in receiving more information about opportunities for Holy Communion among our church’s youth, reach out to Pastor Jonathan at .

 CONFIRMATION